hectorcorrea/hectorcorrea.github.io/blog/2023-10-17/static-generated-site.md

 Initially, when I first decided to create a static generated version of my site, I was intending on hosting that version on the same Linux machine that I already have at Digital Ocean and just serve the HTML pages through Apache.
 However, as I was converting the site it dawned on me that I could also host it on [GitHub pages](https://pages.github.com/) which is what all the cool kids are doing these days.

 I have never hosted a site on GitHub pages so this was new territory to me.
-But the documentation is fantastic and it didn't take me long to push my code to a GitHub repository that is served via GitHub pages directly.
+But the documentation is fantastic and it didn't take me long to push my content to a GitHub repository that is served via GitHub pages directly.

 GitHub pages also has great instructions on how to [configure DNS](https://docs.github.com/en/pages/configuring-a-custom-domain-for-your-github-pages-site/managing-a-custom-domain-for-your-github-pages-site) so that my original URL `https://hectocorrea.com` can be served by the content in GitHub pages.
 This was a bit tricky mostly because DNS is tricky and I am not super comfortable with it.
 But all in all the process as smooth as it can be.